ayesha-kr/covid-one-click-deployment/datasets/covid-19/british-columbia/customer/Readme.md

 3. Once in the manage actions pane, there will be list of all the action groups.
 Select your action group.

 4. Finally at the bottom in section **Notifications**, there is already an email created which is the default email you entered at the time deployment.
-Here you can add as many emails as you want to send alert notifications.
+Here, you may add as many emails as you want to send alert notifications to.

 ![email_image](./images/email.jpg)